fatiando/community/README.md

 know our global community.
 It's absolutely fine to join and just listen to what we discuss but we welcome participation!

+See [our contact page](https://www.fatiando.org/contact) for more information on how to connect.
+We post links to the join the call and reminders on our chat rooms so keep an eye out!

 Meeting notes are archived in the `development-calls` folder of this repository.
 Please **do not edit these directly**.
 Use the HackMD link above instead